Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • Adequate healthy fats – your body needs fat to produce hormones

-• Protein at each meal – stabilizes blood sugar, which directly impacts hormones
+• Protein at each meal – stabilises blood sugar, which directly impacts hormones

 Addressing Underlying Health Conditions